kofi-kusi/kofi-kusi/README.md

   - **Web3** Development with a hands-on bootcamp ([HackerBoost](https://www.hackerboost.org/))

 - 🎯 **Goal**: To build innovative solutions with code and contribute to open-source projects that can impact the world.

-### 🚀 Projects
-Here are a few projects I've worked on:

-- **Learning Logs Web App** – A Django web app for tracking learning progress.
-- **JavaScript Calculator** – A calculator app built with vanilla JavaScript.
-- **Landing Page** – A responsive landing page showcasing design fundamentals.
-- **Smart Contract Development** – Experimenting with Solidity in my project workspace ‘MyFirstSmartContract,’ where I created a `SimpleStorage.sol` file with arrays, structs, and enums.

 ### 🔧 Tech & Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=JavaScript&logoColor=black)